wolfgangasdf/oruxtool/README.md

 # Oruxtool

 is a tool to access the [oruxmaps](http://oruxmaps.com) database.
-It has currently the following functionalities:
+It can't do much currently; I made it public due to the lack of any program like this.
+Current/possible future functionalities:

 * Uses Java 8 and runs on Mac, Windows, Linux.
-* select a track and display with background map TODO
+* select a track and display on geotiff background map
-* select many tracks and visualize nicely TODO
 * browse by oxusmaps folders TODO
-* move tracks around folders
+* move tracks around folders TODO

 Import / export possibilities: